openmsr/CAD_to_OpenMC/docs/index.rst

 Welcome to The documentation for CAD_to_OpenMC
 ==============================================
-**CAD_to_OpenMC** is a python tool intened to ease the process of creating OpenMC-ready surface meshes from a CAD-generated representation in the form of a .step (or .stp)-file.
+**CAD_to_OpenMC** is a python tool, made to ease the process of creating OpenMC-ready surface meshes from a CAD-generated representationof the geometry in the form of a .step (or .stp)-file.

 Check out the :doc:`source/usage` section for further information, including :doc:`source/install`.

 .. note::

-   This project is under active development.
+   This project (and its documentation)is under active development.

 Contents
 --------